 The COVID-19 outbreak has affected businesses and livelihood.
-To provide relief to businesses to tide over Circuit Breaker and the subsequent muted economic environment, the Government has enhanced the Jobs Support Scheme to pay a portion of local workers’ salaries for 10 months.
+To provide relief to businesses to tide over Circuit Breaker and the subsequent muted economic environment, the Government has enhanced the Jobs Support Scheme to pay a portion of local workers’ salaries for a total of 17 months.

 What Is The Jobs Support Scheme (JSS)?

 The Jobs Support Scheme was first introduced at Budget 2020 and was further enhanced at the Resilience, Solidarity and Fortitude Budgets.
 A further update to extend the Job Support Scheme till March 2021 was made on 17 August 2020 during a Ministerial Statement delivered by Deputy Prime Minister Heng Swee Keat.